Docs Menu

 Sharded clusters only enforce the uniqueness constraint on _id fields across the cluster when the _id field is also the shard key.

-If the _id field is not the shard key or if it is only the prefix to the shard key, the uniqueness constraint applies only to the shard that stores the document.
+If the _id field is not the shard key or if it is only the prefix to the shard key, the uniqueness constraint only applies to the shard that stores the document.
 This means that two or more documents can have the same _id value, provided they occur on different shards.

 In cases where the _id field is not the shard key, MongoDB expects applications to enforce the uniqueness of _id values across the shards.